Certified Kubernetes Administrator Exam Series (Part-1): Core Concepts

 This will bring up etcd listening on port 2379 for client communication and on port 2380 for server-to-server communication.

-Run ./etcdctl to display a list of commands that can be used with etcd, along with making sure that the service is running.
+Run ./etcdctl to display a list of commands that can be used with etcd, along with ensuring the service is running.

 NAME: